Confluent.Kafka 2.5.3

 • Supported - Commercial support is offered by Confluent.

-• Future proof - Confluent, founded by the creators of Kafka, is building a streaming platform with Apache Kafka at its core.
+• Future proof - Confluent, founded by the original creator/co-creator of Kafka, is building a streaming platform with Apache Kafka at its core.
 It's high priority for us that client features keep pace with core Apache Kafka and components of the Confluent Platform.

 confluent-kafka-dotnet is derived from Andreas Heider's rdkafka-dotnet.
 We're fans of his work and were very happy to have been able to leverage rdkafka-dotnet as the basis of this client.
 Thanks Andreas!